NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bat Form.md

 * * *

 You can transform into a bat.
-You gain the effects of a 4th-rank [[Pest Form|Pest Form]] spell.
-At 14th level, you can choose to spend two actions instead of one to gain the effects of a 4th- or 5th-rank [[Aerial Form|Aerial Form]] spell instead (bat form only).
+You gain the effects of a 4th-rank [[Spells/Pest Form|Pest Form]] spell.
+At 14th level, you can choose to spend two actions instead of one to gain the effects of a 4th- or 5th-rank [[Spells/Aerial Form|Aerial Form]] spell instead (bat form only).

 *Source: Pathfinder Book of the Dead*
 *OGL*